resfer3/asteroids_py/README.md

 # Asteroids_py
-Basic implementation of Asteroids with python
+Basic implementation of Asteroids with python.

 Python and pygame need to be installed:
 ```
 Run: